annienaumann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: 4 June 2017

+**Today's Progress**: Finally finished the Tribute Page for Nelson Mandela in Codepen for FCC.
+I did look at the example code as I got really stuck so I think I need to do a little course in Bootstrap to fully understand what it is and what it does.
+Managed to work out (after much researching) why my hyperlink to Wikipedia wasnt working - I was missing an equals sign!!
+Something so small caused the problem!
+Also started HTML/CSS on Udemy course.

+**Thoughts:** Definitely frustrating but feels so good when you get the problem sorted.
+Doing this every day definitely helps retain a little bit of knowledge and start to recognise where the problems are.

+**Link to work:** Finished Tribute Page [Codepen] (https://codepen.io/anaumann/pen/eROyZV)

+### Day 7: 3 June 2017

+**Today's Progress**: Different coding focus today - spent the day at Bletchley Park getting inspired by the work by the Codebreakers of WW2 esp Alan Turing.
+Watched the intro videos to the Udemy Bootcamp.

+**Thoughts:** Looking forward to getting started on the Udemy course.
+Need to make sure I also focus on finishing the FCC projects.
+Feeling inspired and in awe of my Bletchley Park visit today, feeling renewed hopefulness I can up my logic and coding game.

+**Link to work:** N/A today

 ### Day 7: 3 June 2017

 **Today's Progress**: Different coding focus today - spent the day at Bletchley Park getting inspired by the work by the Codebreakers of WW2 esp Alan Turing.
 Watched the intro videos to the Udemy Bootcamp.